Jerome Bettis: Pittsburgh Steelers

 After the Steelers' defeat in the 2004 AFC Championship Game on January 23, 2005, Bettis announced that he was considering retirement, but would not make a final decision for several months to prevent the sting of the defeat from clouding his judgment.
 Later, Bettis agreed to stay with the Steelers for another season.
 He stated he would love to play in the Super Bowl in 2006 since it was to be played in his hometown of Detroit.
 His wish came true as the Steelers played in, and won, Super Bowl XL (40) against the Seattle Seahawks, 21–10, on February 5, 2006.

 Bettis finished his 13 NFL seasons as the NFL's 5th all-time leading rusher with 13,662 yards and 91 touchdowns.
 He also caught 200 passes for 1,449 yards and 3 touchdowns and threw 3 career touchdown passes.
 He was named to the Pro Bowl in 1993, 1994, 1996, 1997, 2001, and 2004.
 Bettis won the NFL Comeback Player of the Year award in 1996, and in 2002 he was the recipient of the Walter Payton Man of the Year Award.
 While Bettis finished with 1,542 more yards than Franco Harris on the NFL's all-time rushing list, Harris remains the Steelers all-time leading rusher because 3,091 of Bettis’ yards came while he was with the Rams.

 Bettis received the nickname "the Bus" during his time at Notre Dame, as a reporter at the university's newspaper (The Observer) came up with it, stating that he looked like a bus taking guys for a ride.
 This led to a student chant about how "Nobody stops the bus" that stuck for the rest of his tenure at the school.

-Bettis was given the nickname "the Closer” by his Steeler head coach Bill Cowher because whenever Pittsburgh was ahead at the end of the game, Cowher would send in Bettis to run out the clock.
+Bettis was given the nickname "the Closer" by his Steelers head coach Bill Cowher because whenever Pittsburgh was ahead at the end of the game, Cowher would send in Bettis to run out the clock.